Training Young Horses: How to train your horse successfully

 Training Young Horses: The Basics

-There are two main goals in the training of young horses.
-The first is to get the horse used to the new challenges ahead.
-The second is to train the horse so that it can develop its dull genetic potential (disposition) and meet the requirements of the rider and corresponding training.
+There are two main goals in young horse training.
+The first is to get the horse used to the new challenges under saddle.
+The second is to train the horse so that it can develop its genetic potential (disposition) and meet the requirements of the rider and the corresponding training.
 The physical and mental health of the horse is particularly important.
 A young horse should learn with fun and joy and not with coercion and negative pressure.
 There are many ways to train a young horse.
-However, in order to have a reliable leisure or sport partner at the end of training, there are many things to consider.
+However, in order to have a reliable leisure or sport partner at the end of young horse training, there are many things to consider.
 Mistakes in young horse training can have fatal consequences and pave the way for a problem horse.
-This is why the basics of young horse training are crucial for the future of the horse.
-FN training ambassador Christoph Hess explains what is particularly important to him when training young horses:
+This is why the basics of young horse training are crucial for the horse's future.

 When do you start training a young horse?